catseye/Robin/doc/Tutorial.md

 A Short Robin Tutorial
 ======================

-This document will lead you through writing a few simple Robin programs.
+This tutorial will lead you through writing a few simple Robin programs.

-We will assume you've written some programs in a Lisp-like language such as Scheme or Racket or [Irken][].
-If you haven't, it will probably help a lot if you work through one of the many excellent tutorials available for these languages.
+This document is aimed at programmers who have written some programs in a Lisp-like language such as Scheme or Racket or [Irken][].
+If you haven't, it will probably help a lot if you work through one of the many excellent tutorials available for these languages first.
+This tutorial will concentrate on the more unusual features of Robin, the ones that are not shared with many other languages.

 [Irken]: https://github.com/samrushing/irken-compiler/blob/master/docs/intro.md